Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 - [National Statement on Ethical Conduct in Human Research](https://www.nhmrc.gov.au/about-us/publications/national-statement-ethical-conduct-human-research-2007-updated-2018)
 - [AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research](https://aiatsis.gov.au/sites/default/files/2020-10/aiatsis-code-ethics.pdf)

 Research carried out in Australian universities and similar institutions using public funds and involving human participants must be approved by Human Research Ethics Committees (HRECs).
 Research ethics proposals outline the conditions for collecting, analysing, sharing, managing, and potentially disposing of research data.
-A review of the research ethics proposal under which the data was collected and other relevant documents, such as grant agreements, is necessary when determining data access conditions for a collection.
+A review of the research ethics proposal under which the data was collected and other relevant documents, such as grant agreements, is necessary when determining data {{< glossary_link display="access conditions" id="access-conditions" >}} for a collection.

 While ethical constraints are often binding, several international frameworks have been developed to further promote data reusability and to address key issues such as Indigenous rights and interests.
 The {{< glossary_link display="FAIR" id="fair" >}} and {{< glossary_link display="CARE" id="care" >}} principles are widely accepted standards (see [LDaCA principles](/about/principles/) for more information).